200+ Travel Agent Rates, 2023 [+PDF Download]

 2. Marriott's Fam-Tastic Travel Agent Rates

 Marriott's Fam-Tastic program is designed less for personal leisure and more to provide an opportunity for agents to familiarize themselves with properties (hence the name).
-This program is only available to Marriott's preferred travel agencies.
-If you're with a host agency, you can check on their host profile or drop them a Q&A to see if Marriott is one of their preferred suppliers.

 For Marriott's Fam-tastic program, advisors can reserve one room for four nights maximum.